MUHAMMADZAKYLAKSMANAPUTRA05/UAS_PEMWEB/README.md

-# 📦 StockX – Stocks Management System
+# 📦 Stocks Management System

 **StockX** is a powerful and intuitive inventory management solution built with **Laravel** and **FilamentPHP**, designed to streamline your stock, orders, suppliers, and user roles—all in one place.
 Whether you're managing a warehouse, a small business, or a large-scale operation, StockX provides all the tools you need to keep your inventory under control.